dcolthorp/lj-macro-workspace/README.md

 ## License

-Copyright © 2013 Drew Colthorp
+Copyright © 2013 Atomic Object

 Distributed under the Eclipse Public License, the same as Clojure.